ihor-delta/delta/APPS.md

 # @CI apps
 - interactive apps to interact with each other and with @CI
 - all these apps work through @CI mechanisms
+- all apps description is possible only in this document

 In compliance with [Freedoms](https://github.com/ihor-delta/freedoms/blob/main/README.md)